Last updated November 18, 2025

 Quickly test Django endpoints locally

-Ever wanted to give your Django endpoints a go without a front end in place?
+Ever wanted to test your Django endpoints before the front end is ready?
+You sure can.

 Turns out Django’s testing tools aren’t just for TestCase classes: